-Port Moresby (aka Pom Town) is the Papua New Guinea's capital and largest city.
-The port city is located in the Gulf of Papua and covers a total area of approx 240 km2 (90 ml2) and has population of around 410,950 people (2011 census).
+Port Moresby (aka Pom Town) is Papua New Guinea's capital and largest city with population around 410,000.
+The port is located in Gulf of Papua (New Guinea Island's southern coast).

-- Since the 1990s the city centre has ceased to feature restaurants and night life, although it is very successful.
-The affluent housing region situated north of downtown remains so, though there are currently few modest residential houses, most replaced with substantial apartment buildings.
+- Since the 1990s, city's downton has no restaurants and night life venues.
+The affluent housing region north of downtown remains, though there are currently few residential areas with substantial apartment buildings.

 - In recent years, Port Moresby enjoys an economical boom, especially in real estate - new office towers, housing, shopping malls.
 City's waterfront area was redeveloped with apartments, shopping centers, bars and restaurants.

 - Cruise Industry

 Princess Cruises and P&O Australia (both subsidiaries of Carnival Corporation) will charter 3 ships to house delegates to 2018 Asia-Pacific...October 17, 2018